 When Jesus and his disciples approached a well, Jesus sat down to rest while his disciples went into town to buy food.
 As he waited, a Samaritan woman came to the well to draw water.
-Each time I read this passage, I wonder what this woman was thinking as she approached the well.
-Scripture tell us that she knew Jesus was a Jewish man (verse 9).
+Each time I read this passage, I always wonder what’s going through this woman’s mind as she approaches the well.
+Scripture tells us that she knew Jesus was a Jewish man (see verse 9).
 So I put myself at the scene.
 If I approach a stranger, I tend to have a quick conversation with myself.
-Perhaps that day I would have said something like:
+Perhaps that day I would have said something like this:

 “I wonder who that guy is?
 He looks tired and thirsty.
 Maybe I should just acknowledge his presence with a nod.”

 The Bible doesn’t tell us what was going through her mind.
 It really doesn’t matter.
-What matters is that Jesus crossed the barrier first.
+What DOES matter is that Jesus crossed the barrier first.

 Her response was accurate for the culture in which she lived “I am a Samaritan, you are a Jew.
 How can you ask me for a drink?”